Impact of Lead on Cognitive Function and Academics

 - The out of pocket expenses required to care for a child with developmental or cognitive disorders

 - Compensation for the loss of opportunity and potential income that your child will lose due to his or her injuries

 - The cost of ongoing therapy and rehabilitation required to help your child lead a productive and happy life

-Rosenfeld Injury Lawyers is an award winning personal injury law firm that has worked on behalf of thousands of injured clients to ensure that they received the medical care they deserve while still being able to afford it.
+Rosenfeld Injury Lawyers LLC is an award-winning personal injury law firm that has worked on behalf of thousands of injured clients to ensure that they received the medical care they deserve while still being able to afford it.
 Our access to a network of qualified medical professionals ensures that your child will have access to the right doctors while our experienced lawyers seek the compensation needed to provide for the needs of your child and family.
 To learn more about how we can help you and our track record of success, contact us to arrange a free consultation and case review.

 Our Chicago lead poisoning attorneys will answer your questions and review your legal options with you once we have had the opportunity to investigate the details of your claim.
 At no point will we require a fee during the legal process unless we have successfully secured damages on your behalf.
 If we cannot win or settle your case, our services will be free.